martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 [UH Statistical Handbook](https://uh.edu/ir/reports/new-statistical-handbook/) transforms our original handbook reporting into interactive dashboards.
 The Statistical Handbook differs from By the Numbers in the following ways:

 1. Anyone can access data in the Statistical Handbook - no log-in required.
-2. Statistical Handbook offers greater flexibility and more levels of detail.
+2. Statistical Handbook offers more flexibility and more levels of detail.
 For example, you can see all racial and ethnic breakdowns that are collapsed in By the Numbers (e.g. Hawaiian/Pacific Islanders are collapsed into Asian American on BTN).
-3. Statistical Handbook includes data on minors, degree programs, and geographic data for students.
+3. Statistical Handbook provides more information than UH By the Numbers including data on minors, degree programs, and geographic data for students.

 # UH Branding